safe-global/safe-core-sdk/packages/safe-core-sdk/README.md

   const safeFactory = await SafeFactory.create({ ethAdapter, contractNetworks })
   ```

-* The property `safeVersion`
+* The `safeVersion` property

-  The `SafeFactory` constructor also accepts the property `safeVersion` to specify the Safe contract version that will deploy.
+  The `SafeFactory` constructor also accepts the `safeVersion` property to specify the Safe contract version that will be deployed.
 This string can take the values `1.1.1`, `1.2.0` or `1.3.0`.
 If not specified, the most recent contract version will be used by default.

   ```js
   const safeVersion = 'X.Y.Z'